apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Inside the TikTok documents: Stripping teens and boosting ‘attractive’ people**
+**Retail sales, big banks' results, and Netflix earnings: What to know this week**

-You can read more about it [here](https://www.npr.org/2024/10/12/g-s1-28040/teens-tiktok-addiction-lawsuit-investigation-documents).
+You can read more about it [here](https://finance.yahoo.com/news/retail-sales-big-banks-results-and-netflix-earnings-what-to-know-this-week-114506799.html).

 ## Requirements
 - Python 3.8